DnyaneshKshatriya07/24x7_Goverment_Scheme_Assistant/README.md

-# 24x7 Government Scheme Website
+# 24x7 Government Scheme Assistant Website

 This project provides an interactive platform for students to explore various government schemes available for their education.
 The website lists scholarships and other financial assistance schemes, offering guidance and support for students in need.